-Malksope Inlet
+Malksope Inlet, entered between Upsowis

-Point and Malksope Point, has anchorage in 11 to 18 fathoms (20 to 33 m), mud.
-Several islets and rocks,
+Point and Malksope Point, has anchorage in 11

 1.5 miles north of Malksope Point, obstruct the fairway.
 The head of the inlet terminates in a drying bank at the mouth of Malksope River.

 Mount Paxton (50°06'N, 127°28'W) is conspicuous.
 Thomas Island, 2.4 miles SW of Mount Paxton, is cliffy and conspicuous.